Bruno Fuchs, holist

 *

-After I was born, my life took some steep turns early on, so, let’s say,
+After I was born, my life took some steep turns early on.
+As a result, I was not always swimming to my best potential.

 I had no idea what I wanted, but I had quite clear ideas about what I didn’t want.